 Most Significant Bit

-Definition of Most Significant Bit
+Most Significant Bit Definition

-Origin of Most Significant Bit
+How to Find the Most Significant Bit

-Benefits of Most Significant Bit
+Most Significant Bit Uses

 FAQ